luciany/niy/CUDA/README.md

 * Niy tries to remove all the matrix operations so as to be similar to biological neural network

-To support parallel computing, we will use CUDA
+To support parallel computing, we will use CUDA, so let's study CUDA from beginning together

 Some more works to do:
 * Support RNN/LSTM